-We want to show that what are too often seen as unrelated problems are in fact part of the same shared global challenge.
-This is why we developed the very term identity-based violence.
-We were the first to do so.
-Our definition of identity-based violence is as a self-explanatory non-legal, politically neutral term encompassing hate crime, violent extremism, and identity-based atrocities; it highlights the commonality that exists between attacks against individuals and communities, whether by States, militia groups, terrorist organisations, or prejudiced thugs.
-While we work primarily to improve British contributions to predicting, preventing and responding to identity-based violence, we are proud to have ‘exported’ the concept around the world.
-We are very proud to see the increased uptake of the term and growing conceptualisation of a connected challenge.
+We believe that what are too often seen as unrelated problems are in fact part of the same shared global challenge.
+This is why we developed the term identity-based violence.
+Our definition of identity-based violence is intended as a self-explanatory non-legal, politically neutral term encompassing hate crime, violent extremism, and identity-based atrocities; it highlights the commonality that exists between attacks against individuals and communities, whether by States, militia groups, terrorist organisations, or prejudiced thugs.